mass-Eve/programming-with-C/06-arrays/#1-theory/#4-characteristics-of-arrays.md

     ```c
     int numbers[3] = {10, 20, 30};
-    int value = numbers[4]; // Accessing an element outside the bounds of the array (undefined behavior)
+    // Accessing an element outside the bounds of the array ( leads to undefined behavior)
+    int value = numbers[4];
     ```

 7. **Sizeof Operator:** You can use the `sizeof` operator to determine the size (in bytes) of an array.